Yep, another Final Fantasy tier list, and this time we're ranking the villains from each of the games I'm familiar with, based on three criteria:

 Kuja (Final Fantasy IX)

 Final Fantasy IX was a big homage to all the classic-style Final Fantasies, and fittingly, its villain combines elements of a lot of them too.
 Kuja's design and behind-the-scenes manipulation is similar in a lot of ways to Sephiroth's (even copying his turn-and-walk from one of 7's most iconic scenes).
-He also feels like a genuine threat - he's always one step ahead, and devastatingly powerful to boot - even in scenes where you're forced to fight him, he always manages to trounce you with a last-second Ultima, denying you the victory and letting him get the upper hand in the end.
-He's not a completely unsympathetic character, either - he was basically just created to spread chaos on Gaia and once he finds out that Garland intends to cast him out once his purpose is done, he tries to take everyone else down with him - kinda childish, but he never really lived in a human society so you can see where he's coming from.
-He's not a fantastically developed character, but still more memorable and competent, and less cartoonish than most FF baddies, so Kuja's a B.
+He also feels like a genuine threat because he's always one step ahead and devastatingly powerful to boot - even in scenes where you're forced to fight him, he always manages to trounce you with a last-second Ultima, denying you the victory and letting him get the upper hand in the end.
+He's not a completely unsympathetic character, either - he was basically just created to spread chaos on Gaia and once he finds out that Garland intends to cast him aside once his purpose is done, he tries to take everyone else down with him - kinda childish, but he never really had much chance to mature as a person, so you can see where he's coming from.
+He's not a fantastically developed character, but still more memorable and competent and less cartoonish than most FF baddies, so Kuja's a B.

 Seymour/Church of Yevon (Final Fantasy X)